smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 The passage forward was clear.
 Dark stone descending deeper into sections he knew how to navigate.
 Patterns he'd learned.
 Rhythm he understood.

-The Minotaur's breathing echoed closer now, moving toward the scream.

 Another scream.
 Barely a sound.
 Someone was dying slowly in the dark.

 Survival lay straight ahead.

-Then he turned around, toward the sound.
+He turned toward the sound.